-This of-course refers to the SSL-pinning that is implemented in the apps which prevents Security Researchers from intercepting the traffic.
+This of course refers to the SSL-pinning that is implemented in the apps which prevent Security Researchers from intercepting the traffic.

-There are a lot of great tutorials on the internet which tells you the easy way to bypass SSL pinning and setup your environment.
+There are a lot of great tutorials on the internet which tell you the easy way to bypass SSL pinning and set up your environment.
 (Linked them below).

 I've often found myself doing the same steps again and again whenever I need a new environment installed or if I'm working on a new system.